Robert-octavo/simple_shell/README.md

        input, or a specified file.</p>
 <h2> COMPILATION </h2>
 <p> gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh <br>
-    these are the flags for the gcc compiler, which are most commonly<br>
+    These are the flags for the gcc compiler, which are most commonly<br>
     used to compile all the antire files in this repository</p>
 <h2>EXAMPLES</h2>
 <ul>